SharonKartika/GRNevolution/README.md

 ### Features to be added

+-   Preserve the current network along with the mutants, in the list of mutants.
 -   Ability to take in any network representation (Interaction matrix, Topo files, etc.).
 -   Library of useful cost functions, and associated functions (RACIPE, CSB, etc.).
 -   More sophisticated algorithms (simulated annealing, recombination etc.).